3 Key Domains and 6 Segments to Noodle On For Success

 Practice Doing a Charter, No Matter How Small the Project

-Any project you’re doing, whether it’s a multimillion-dollar endeavor at work or a small project at home that you’re hoping will improve your life, can benefit from a project charter.
+Any project you’re doing, whether it’s a multimillion-dollar endeavor at work, or a small life improvement project at home, can benefit from a project charter.

-Getting a 360-degree view of what you need and planning out your timelines and stakeholders will make sure that you know any relevant restrictions or requirements when you walk into the first dealership, and your friends helping will appreciate how organized you are.
+Getting a 360-degree view of what you need and planning out your timelines and what your stakeholders are looking for will make sure that you know any relevant restrictions or requirements when you walk into the first meeting.

 In addition, producing a charter can be a great way of establishing what your goals and expectations are from the start, preventing a common project management issue called scope creep.
 Scope creep happens when the goalposts of your project shift as you work on it.

-Let’s say you’re buying your car, and you decide that you want to add a trailer into the plan.
+Let’s say you’re buying your car, and you decide that you want to add a trailer into the plan after you’ve already made some choices.
 All of a sudden there’s a whole extra piece to coordinate and consider – one that wasn’t in your initial budget or timeline.

 Use the MPM model to Guide Your Charter